NetCordDev/NetCord/Documentation/guides/discord-entities/channels.md

 ---
-title: Working with Channels
+title: Working with Discord Channels, Threads, and Forums in NetCord
-description: Channel types, hierarchy, and sending messages
+description: Manage Discord channels in C#.
+Learn text channels, voice channels, threads, forums, and channel operations with NetCord.
+omitAppTitle: true
 ---

 # Working with Channels